Aden Protectorate: Formal treaties of protection

-In 1928, the British established Aden Command, under Royal Air Force leadership, to preserve the security of the Protectorate.
-It was renamed British Forces Aden in 1936 and was later known as British Forces Arabian Peninsula and then Middle East Command (Aden).
+In 1928, the British established Aden Command, directed by the Royal Air Force, to preserve the security of the Protectorate.
+It was renamed British Forces Aden in 1936 and was known later as British Forces Arabian Peninsula and then Middle East Command (Aden).

 Polities

 The boundaries between the polities and even their number fluctuated over time.
 Some such as the Mahra Sultanate barely had any functioning administration.

-Not included in the protectorate were Aden Colony and the insular areas of Perim, Kamaran, and Khuriya Muriya that accrued to it.
+Not included in the protectorate were Aden Colony and the insular areas of Perim, Kamaran, and Khuriya Muriya that were administered by it.

 Eastern Protectorate

 The Eastern Protectorate (c.
 230,000 km2) came to include the following entities (mostly in Hadhramaut):